 The working environment in Miami is as varied as the city itself.
 The Western corporate culture that dominates in large companies will be familiar to many newcomers, while other businesses may be more casual.

 Generally speaking, business culture in the US is incredibly individualistic.
-The working world rewards 'go-getters' while those who lack independence, initiative and self-reliance lag behind.
-Status and age are largely obsolete and instead, merit, experience and past achievement are the vehicles for advancement.
-Expats coming from societies where seniority is a consequence of social class, length of service or maturity may find acclimating to this idea especially challenging.
+The working world rewards ‘go-getters’, while those who lack independence and initiative lag behind.
+Status and age are largely obsolete, and professional merit and proven achievement are the vehicles for advancement.
+Expats coming from societies where seniority is tied to social class or length of service may find acclimatising to this idea especially challenging.